insidewhy/rxjs-websockets/readme.markdown

 )

 function closeWebsocket() {
-  // this closes the websocket
+  // this also closes the websocket messagesSubscription.unsubscribe()
-  messagesSubscription.unsubscribe()
 }